-Auto zoom allows the system to change the map display range to the smallest range clearly showing the active waypoint.
+Auto zoom allows the G1000 to change the map display range to the smallest range clearly showing the active waypoint.
 Auto zoom can be overridden by adjusting the range with the Joystick, and remains until the active waypoint changes, a terrain or traffic alert occurs, the aircraft takes off, or the manual override times out (timer set on Map Setup Window).
-Auto zoom is suspended while the map pointer is active.

-If a terrain caution or warning occurs, all navigation maps automatically adjust to the smallest map range clearly showing the potential impact points.
-If a new traffic advisory alert occurs, any map page capable of displaying traffic advisory alerts automatically adjusts to the smallest map range clearly showing the traffic advisory.
+If a terrain caution or warning occurs, all navigation maps automatically adjust to the smallest map range clearly showing the potential impact points If a new traffic advisory alert occurs, any map page capable of displaying traffic advisory alerts automatically adjusts to the smallest map range clearly showing the traffic advisory.
 When terrain or traffic alerts clear, the map returns to the previous auto zoom range based on the active waypoint.